 Theatre fans can keep up with the Jan.
 19 recording session via the Sh-K-Boom Twitter feed, which is being updated throughout the day.
 Click here to check it out.

 Yazbek, whose musicals include Dirty Rotten Scoundrels and The Full Monty, penned music and lyrics to Women on the Verge of a Nervous Breakdown, which is based on Pedro Almodóvar's Oscar-nominated 1988 film.
 Yazbek's Tony Award-nominated Scoundrels collaborator, Jeffrey Lane, authored the book to Women on the Verge.

+Music Theatre International, which licenses Yazbek's The Full Monty and Dirty Rotten Scoundrels, has also picked up Women on the Verge for its catalogue.
+The cast recording will be a useful tool in tempting theatres to produce the Latin-kissed musical.
 "MTI is veryexcited to represent this wonderful show.
 While the Broadway production was able to showcase some of the most talented actors anywhere, the show itself will prove to be the real star in professional theatres, community theatres and universities around the world," MTI President Drew Cohen told Playbill.com.

 Among the songs penned for the musical are "Madrid," "Lie to Me," "Lovesick," "Time Stood Still," "Model Behavior," "My Crazy Heart," "The Microphone," "Island," "On the Verge," "Mother's Day," "Invisible" and "Talk to Me."

 To sign up for Women on the Verge pre-sale updates from Ghostlight, click here.